Ondor-R/Soulless-Chatbox/README.md

 * Hollow Knight: Silksong (Not yet function as AI still thought Silksong hasn't been release yet.)

-The entire project is deployed and hosted on Netlify.
-It uses **Netlify** Functions to run server-side code in a secure, serverless environment.
+The entire project is deployed and hosted on **Netlify**.
+It uses Netlify Functions to run server-side code in a secure, serverless environment.
 This function acts as a proxy to protect the secret API key.

 The conversational intelligence is provided by the Google **Gemini API** (gemini-2.5-flash model), which processes user questions and the game context to generate expert answers.